Videos are to marketing campaigns what a catalyst is to chemical reactions - a performance booster.

 Once you’re done designing, preview your email template for its responsiveness and then export it to the ESP of your choice like Mailchimp, HubSpot, Constant Contact, etc.

 Wasn’t that simple and quick?
 Then sign up now and embed an interactive and engaging video in your email right away!

 Oh, wait!
 Remember these hacks before you start embedding videos in emails.

 - Try to add the word “video” in your email subject line.

 - Try to experiment by creating and sending a series of videos.

 - Add texts to your videos for more clarity.

 - Don’t use videos in every other email; it kills the charm.

-One thing is for sure that no matter what way you choose to add videos in your emails, embedding videos in emails will get you a great ROI, and it will instantly increase the audience’s attention span.
+One thing is for sure no matter what way you choose to embed videos in emails; they will get you a great ROI and instantly increase your audience’s attention span.

-So what are you waiting for, get started now.
+So what are you waiting for?
+Get started now.